Regina 7.4 Calculation Engine

 Offers routines for constructing a variety of sample 2-dimensional triangulations.

-This is a specialisation of the generic Example class template; see the Example template documentation for a general overview of how the example triangulation classes work.
+This is a specialisation of the generic Example class template; see the generic Example template documentation for a general overview of how the example triangulation classes work.
+In Python, you can read this generic documentation by looking at a higher dimension: try help(Example5)

 This 2-dimensional specialisation offers significant extra functionality, by providing several more hard-coded constructions.